 The City is developing the Western Beaches Public Realm Plan to update improvements to the Western Beaches over the next 20 years.
-The Western Beaches comprises a four kilometer stretch of waterfront, parks and trails, and communities between the mouth of the Humber River and the eastern edge of Marilyn Bell Park.
+The Western Beaches comprises a four-kilometre stretch of waterfront, parks and trails, and communities between the mouth of the Humber River and the eastern edge of Marilyn Bell Park.
 The Plan Update will provide a renewed vision for the Western Beaches, including recommendations and priorities for improvements, that reflects the changing conditions, current priorities and community needs since the Western Waterfront Master Plan was completed in 2009.

 • Winter 2024 to Spring 2025: Hire a design team

-• Summer 2025: Community engagement Phase 1
+• Summer 2025: Community Engagement Phase 1

 • Fall 2025: Community Engagement Phase 2

-• Winter 2026: Community Engagement Phase 3
+• Spring 2026: Community Engagement Phase 3 and final Western Beaches Public Realm Plan Update

 Sign Up for Updates